msgpo/BetterFirefox/README.md

 ## Content

+- What we're looking for
 - Overview, contributions, license and goal (this page)
     - [Gh-GitHub page and project overview](https://chef-koch.github.io/BetterFirefox)
 - [Why you should use Firefox?](Why Firefox.md)
     - Short explanation for beginners on why you should give Firefox a try

+## What we're looking for

+You could help to bring the project a step forward, the community wants you to bring back the best of Firfox.
+We're looking for people which are graphic artists, in marketing or just supporters or contributors.
+Everyone with good ideas are welcome.

 ## What is wrong with Firefox?